yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

 ## Managing schema migrations

-You don't really need an external tool to do the well-known incremental migrations, your database is perfectly capable of doing that. [omni_schema](https://docs.omnigres.org/omni_schema/reference/) loads all your migration files in the correct order.
+You don't really need an external tool to run incremental migrations, your database is perfectly capable of doing that. [omni_schema](https://docs.omnigres.org/omni_schema/reference/) loads all your migration files in the correct order.
 Similar to many projects, simply put an order-prefixed (`1_create_users.sql`, `2_add_deleted_at_to_users.sql` or a